Ado012/RAG_U/README.md

 Navigate to directory. <br>

-Create a 'datafiles' and 'summarizedfiles' folder in the directory. <br>
+Create a 'datafiles' and 'userprofile' folder in the directory. <br>

 Install virtualenv if not yet installed. <br>